Key takeaways

 Product Overview

-Amp is a terminal-first coding agent with IDE extensions, built on Sourcegraph's code intelligence infrastructure.
-[1]
+Amp is a terminal-first coding agent with editor extensions, a web interface, and mobile apps.
+[4]

 Key Capabilities